shrenikm/website_src/content/posts/2023-12-25-multi-vehicle-mixed-integer-programming.md

 ### Extensions

 The entire problem has now reduced to a mixed integer linear program.
 The objective is a linear function and the constraints are linear in the state, control and binary variables for collision.
-Additionally, we can also enforce state and constraint limits for each vehicle as upper and lower bounds for each of these variables.
+Additionally, we can also enforce state and control limits for each vehicle as upper and lower bounds for each of these variables.

 \begin{equation}
 \begin{aligned}